Microsoft beats profit estimates on gains from cloud services

 Microsoft Corp reported a 16 percent rise in quarterly profit on Thursday as demand for its cloud computing services for companies rose and personal computer software business stabilized.

-Shares of the world's largest software company rose nearly 4 percent to US$81.90 in trading after the bell.
+Shares of the world's largest software company rose 3.1 percent to US$81.20 in trading after the bell.

 Microsoft's focus on fast-growing cloud applications and platforms is helping it beat slowing demand for personal computers that has hurt sales of Windows - the software that powered the company to the top in the 1990s.